 - Potential diseases Leaf spot

-Horse chestnut trees are useful for creating herbal remedies, but they are notoriously difficult to grow for the backyard gardening aficionado - they have a germination rate of just 50%, so first-timers are advised to gather twice the amount of seeds than necessary.
+The horse chestnut tree is useful for creating herbal remedies, but it is notoriously difficult to grow for backyard gardening lovers - it has a germination rate of just 50%, so first-timers are advised to gather twice the amount of horse chestnut seeds than necessary.